ntustison/ANTsXUKBBPublic/Text/intro.md

 purpose of UKBB data (in contrast, for example, to the ADNI data [@Weiner:2012tf] set which focuses on Alzheimer's disease).
-Regarding IDP differences, even between identically defined IDPs (e.g., hippocampal volume), _observer bias_[^1] is a possible source of measurement variance [@Caliskan:2017ta].
+Regarding IDP differences, even between identically defined IDPs (e.g., hippocampal volume), _observer bias_ is a possible source of measurement variance [@Caliskan:2017ta] where "observer bias" is considered in the context of casting computational measurement tools as "observers" with "observer bias" due to the specific set of choices that results in the final numerical measurement.
+These choices can include (but are certainly not limited to) modeling considerations, preferences with respect to anatomical definitional ambiguities, and the set of parameters used to run the corresponding software.
 Note that this variance is not indicative of inaccuracy, per se, such as with _instrumentation bias_ where sub-optimal calibration of software is used as a straw-man for comparative purposes [@Tustison:2013ut].
 Rather, observer bias is supplemental to conventional signal noise considerations as a potential source of measurement discrepancy which can provide insight when considered within the appropriate context.
 For example, differing labeling protocols for specific anatomical structures, such as the hippocampal subfields and parahippocampal subregions, can reveal differences and those differences can motivate and facilitate harmonization [@Yushkevich:2015aa].

-[^1]: "Observer bias" is considered in the context of casting computational measurement tools as "observers" with "observer bias" due to the specific set of choices that results in the final numerical measurement.
-These choices can include (but are certainly not limited to) modeling considerations, preferences with respect to anatomical definitional ambiguities, and the set of parameters used to run the corresponding software.

 To this end, in addition to the core contribution of providing ANTsX-based UKBB IDPs, we explore the similarities and differences between the respective sets of